Ah, Facebook organic reach. No other subject in social media marketing has caused as much controversy… or as many headaches.

 Once you’ve figured out when you should be posting to Facebook, the next step is to decide on how often to post.

 As with posting times, posting cadence depends on your audience—there’s no one-size-fits-all solution.
-Your organic reach in 2018 largely depends on how willing your followers are to engage with your content quickly and enthusiastically.
+Your organic reach largely depends on how willing your followers are to engage with your content quickly and enthusiastically.

-That means if your brand is posting four times a day and still engaging your followers each time, your reach will stay solid.
-If your followers seem to get tired of interacting with your content after one post, though, it can help your reach to dial it back a little.
+That means if your brand is posting four times a day and still engaging the followers, then the reach will stay solid.
+But if they get tired of interacting with your content after one post, it can help your reach to dial it back a little.

 The key here is to experiment with how often you post and then track your Facebook post analytics to see how each posting cadence affects your organic reach.

-Try setting up a few tests that run for at least two weeks each to gather data on your post performance.
+Try setting up a few tests that run for at least two weeks and gather data on your post performance.
 For instance, try posting five times a week for two weeks, then 15 times a week for two weeks, then 10 times a week for two weeks.

-At the end of each two-week period, calculate the average organic reach and the average amount of engagement per post.
+At the end of each two-week period, calculate the average organic reach and the engagement per post.

 If your posts during the weeks when you posted five times got better average reach than when you posted 15 times, that suggests that posting less was good for your organic reach.